Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 Uncooked Quinoa and Veggies in Slow Cooker

-Add the peeled sweet potatoes, chopped onions, diced bell peppers, rinsed quinoa, drained beans, diced tomatoes, and spices to the slow cooker.
 Pour the vegetable broth over everything.
-Stir well to combine ensuring the quinoa is submerged in the liquid.
+Stir well to combine, ensuring the quinoa is submerged in the liquid.

 Do I need to cook quinoa before adding to chili?